 Like most herbaceous plants, you can harvest clippings from catnip as needed to control its growth.
 Pinching off the taller stems will encourage the plant to spread.
 Once it does, you may find yourself clipping it just to keep its spread under control!
-Many find that pruning their catnip back hard just before winter sets in encourages vigorous regrowth in the spring.
+Pruning your catnip back hard just before winter sets in encourages vigorous regrowth in the spring.

 The aerial parts of catnip (leaves and flowering tops) are used medicinally.
 Hang them to dry or use a good quality food dryer, and store in a cool, dark place.